Medical Editor: John P. Cunha, DO, FACOEP

 |a Nasal discomfort includes both nasal discomfort and instillation site discomfort|

-Discontinuations due to adverse reactions were higher in ZETONNA Nasal Aerosol treated patients compared to placebo treated patients and demonstrated a dose response.
-Local adverse reactions leading to discontinuation were also higher in ZETONNA Nasal Aerosol 74 mcg treated patients (1.7%) compared to placebo treated patients (0.7%).
-The only local adverse reaction leading to discontinuation that occurred in ZETONNA Nasal Aerosol treated patients and was not observed in the 2- to 6-week trials was upper respiratory tract infection.
+Discontinuations due to adverse reactions were higher in ZETONNA treated patients compared to placebo treated patients and demonstrated a dose response.
+Local adverse reactions leading to discontinuation were also higher in ZETONNA 74 mcg treated patients (1.7%) compared to placebo treated patients (0.7%).
+The only local adverse reaction leading to discontinuation that occurred in ZETONNA treated patients and was not observed in the 2-to 6-week trials was upper respiratory tract infection.

-Additional adverse reactions have been identified during worldwide post-marketing use with other formulations of ciclesonide, ALVESCO® Inhalation Aerosol and OMNARIS® Nasal Spray.
+The following adverse reactions have been identified during post-approval use of other formulations of ciclesonide, ALVESCO® Inhalation Aerosol and OMNARIS® Nasal Spray.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.